arnaudoff/talks/12_11_2018_category_theory_fmi/README.md

 f is invertible <=> g . f = id and f . g = id

 A function that's invertible is called isomorphism.
 Note that this is basically using category theory notation, so we're not talking about elements of sets.
-So this is a definition of isomorphism not only in the set category, but in any category, since it's expressed by only composition and identity.
+Therefore, this is a definition of isomorphism not only in the set category, but in any category, since it's expressed by only composition and identity.

-Isomorphisms are great, because they identify sets, in other words, they provide for identification.
-So for finite sets, an isomorphism is an identification of elements (one-to-one correspondence).
+Isomorphisms are great, because they identify sets.
+In other words, they provide for set identification => for finite sets, an isomorphism is an identification of elements (one-to-one correspondence).

 ### Monomorphisms and epimorphisms

 In set theory, we have the concepts of injective and surjective functions.
-These ideas can also be translated into categorical terms, and it turns out we can express these ideas in terms of morphisms as well, which we're not going to do as we don't have the time.
-The point is that abstracting these two concepts lets you use them without the knowledge of the internal structure.
-In category theory, the terms for injections and surjections are monomorphisms and epimorphisms.
+These ideas can also be translated into categorical terms, and it turns out we can express these ideas in terms of morphisms as well.
+Nevertheless, we're not going to do that, as we don't have the time.
+The point here is that abstracting these two concepts lets you use them without the knowledge of the internal structure.
+Fianlly, in category theory, the terms for injections and surjections are monomorphisms and epimorphisms.

 ## Functors